Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Bias under Unmeasured Confounding

 \section{Bias under Unmeasured Confounding}

-Without loss of generality, we assume that all random variables/vectors are centred; moreover, we only state and prove the population version of the results.
-As explained in Appendix \ref{app:r2-linear-models}, the sample and non-centred counterparts of the results and proofs follow by the same arguments but choosing a different Hilbert space and inner product.
+Without loss of generality, we assume that all random variables/vectors are centered; moreover, we only state and prove the population version of the results.
+As explained in Section~\ref{app:r2-linear-models}, the sample and non-centered counterparts of the results and proofs follow by the same arguments but choosing a different Hilbert space and inner product.